-Within SAP Concur, connections to third-party apps are managed in the SAP Concur App Center menu.
+Within SAP Concur, integrations with third-party apps are managed in the SAP Concur App Center menu.

 As shown in the figure below, you’ll find an overview of apps for individual users under Popular Connections and apps and services for the company to be managed by back-office teams under Enterprise Applications.